-- 2.1 S.158A of the Town and Country Planning (Scotland) Act 1997 (as amended) requires a planning authority to prepare and publish an enforcement charter.
-This will set out a statement of the authority's policies as regards taking enforcement action for the purposes of the Act.
-This will also set out how members of the public are to bring a breach of planning control to the attention of the authority, an account of how any complaint as regards taking enforcement action is to be made and of the procedures for dealing with such a complaint. - 2.2 A planning authority must keep their enforcement charter under review and must update and republish it every 2 years.
-North Ayrshire Council's planning enforcement charter was last reviewed and republished in June 2017 - 2.3 The enforcement charter has been reviewed.
+- 2.1 S.158A of the Town and Country Planning (Scotland) Act 1997 (as amended) requires a planning authority to prepare and publish an enforcement charter, which will set out a statement of the authority's policies as regards taking enforcement action for the purposes of the Act.
+The charter will also set out how members of the public are to bring a breach of planning control to the attention of the authority, an account of how any complaint as regards taking enforcement action is to be made and of the procedures for dealing with such a complaint. - 2.2 A planning authority must keep the enforcement charter under review and must update and republish it every 2 years.
+North Ayrshire Council's planning enforcement charter was last reviewed and republished May 2019. - 2.3 The enforcement charter has been reviewed.
 There are no significant changes proposed.
-The contact details and links within the charter have been updated and reviewed to ensure they still work.
+The contact details and links within the charter have been updated and reviewed.
+References to fine levels have been updated in light of the Planning (Scotland) Act 2019.
 The charter contains the Council's policies in regard of enforcement action, details of how to report breaches, make complaints and the procedure for dealing with them.
-The charter also contains service standards for dealing with reports and details of powers available to the planning authoritys.
+The charter also contains service standards for dealing with reports and details the powers available to the planning authority.